Chapter 11: Deferred Compensation

 Participants can prearrange to defer a portion of a lump sum payment such as a cash out of unused annual leave or sick leave (if the employer participates in VEBA, sick leave may not be able to be deferred).
 The deferral must be arranged before the employee separates from employment; at least 30 days before separation is recommended.

-Participants can contact a DRS customer service representative at 360-664-7111 or email us to start the process.
+Participants can contact a DRS customer service representative at 360-664-7111 or contact us through their DRS online account to start the process.

 When the deferral from the lump sum payment is requested by the participant, DRS will email the appropriate employer payroll contact with the following information: